ma-ha/rest-web-ui/html/js/README.md

 _Important:_
 `rowId` and `columnId` must be unique in a page and sould start with a character (no number)!

+The `type` can be one of the  [built in module types](../modules/README.md)  or you can build your own custom module plug in (see [WIKI](https://github.com/ma-ha/rest-web-ui/wiki/Module-Programming) and [example](../ext-module/)).

+The `resourceURL` is the endpoint to load data and/or configuration of the respective module.
+The module configuration can also be embedded as `moduleConfig` object.
+The configuration is different for all types.

 ## Columns in Rows

-A row def can contain columns, instead of views:
+To enable complex page layouts, rows def can contain columns, instead of views:

     "rows": [
       ...